53rd Annual TYCA-NE Conference in New York City

 Join us in New York City as we celebrate our 53rd year by renewing our commitment to our students, pedagogy, and scholarship as English educators at two-year colleges.

-Cathy N. Davidson, an educational innovator and a distinguished scholar of the history of technology, is an avid proponent of active ways of learning that help students to understand and navigate the radically changed global world in which we now all live, work, and learn.
-Davidson is Distinguished Professor of English and Founding Director of the Futures Initiative at the Graduate Center, CUNY, and the R. F. DeVarney Professor Emerita of Interdisciplinary Studies at Duke University where she served as Duke’s (and the nation’s) first Vice Provost for Interdisciplinary Studies.
+Dr. Cathy N. Davidson, an educational innovator and a distinguished scholar of the history of technology, is an avid proponent of active ways of learning that help students to understand and navigate the radically changed global world in which we now all live, work, and learn.
+Dr. Davidson is Distinguished Professor of English and Founding Director of the Futures Initiative at the Graduate Center, CUNY, and the R. F. DeVarney Professor Emerita of Interdisciplinary Studies at Duke University where she served as Duke’s (and the nation’s) first Vice Provost for Interdisciplinary Studies.
+Dr. Davidson’s book The New Education: How to Revolutionize the University to Prepare Students for a World in Flux was recently awarded the Association of American Colleges and Universities’ Frederic W. Ness Book Award.

 Hilton Garden Inn Long Island City Queensboro Bridge